-Broad Spectrum cannabis products often contain various ratios of THC and CBD, and terpenes such as Myrcene and Limonene.
+Broad spectrum cannabis products often contain various ratios of THC and CBD, and terpenes such as Myrcene and Limonene.
 This is sometimes preferred to isolates so the customer can experience a partial entourage effect.

 The botanical growth found on a hemp plant that usually becomes a trichome covered flower.
 A cluster of buds is referred to as a “cola.”

 Bucking is a term used in the cannabis industry that refers to the process of removing the stems from cannabis flowers.
 Bucking helps prevent damage to large crown cannabis buds.
-Proper bucking will also reduce the loss of trichomes (or keif.)
+Proper bucking will also reduce the loss of trichomes (or kief).

-Bucking machines have greatly increased de-stemming efficiency and can save cultivators hundreds of work-hours a month.
+Bucking machines have greatly increased de-stemming efficiency and can save cultivators hundreds of workhours a month.
 It also saves time and reduces errors in preparing cannabis plants for processing.

 A plant genus from the Cannabaceae family that’s indigenous to central Asia, especially India.
 Commonly recognized species include Cannabis sativa, Cannabis indica and Cannabis ruderalis.
 (Although ruderalis is often argued to be a sub-species of sativa.)